montge/documents/README.md

 ## Objective and Method of Delivery

-What?
+__What?__

-> __providing a single
+> __provide a single
 > comprehensive security- enabled read/write data model for all VA VISTA data__
 > across all VA VISTA operational systems, establishing a common technical foundation
-> for master data management and computable data representation and __exchange between
+> for master data management [MDM] and computable data representation and __exchange between
 > VA and DoD clinical information systems__. --- PWS 1.1

-Where?
+__Where?__

-> __all artifacts and deliverables__ shall be developed, version-controlled, stored, and delivered on an industry-standard __public Github__ repository (“Project Repository”). ...
+> __All artifacts and deliverables__ shall be developed, version-controlled, stored, and delivered on an industry-standard __public Github__ repository (“Project Repository”). ...
 The Project Repository shall contain the one and only authoritative version of all artifacts produced under this contract.
 The government, all necessary stakeholders, and the __public__ shall have full read and download access of all artifacts on the Project Repository at all times --- PWS 1.6.15.1

 ## Architecture/Components